orioledb/orioledb/doc/usage.md

 * `orioledb.s3_accesskey` -- specify AWS access key to authenticate the bucket.
 * `orioledb.s3_secretkey` -- specify AWS secret key to authenticate the bucket.
 * `orioledb.s3_num_workers` -- specify the number of AWS workers syncing data to S3 bucket.
 More workers could make sync faster.
 20 - is a recommended value that is enough in most cases.
 * `max_worker_processes` -- PostgreSQL limit for maximum number of workers.
 Should be set to accommodate extra `orioledb.s3_num_workers` and all other Postgres workers.
-For start set it to `orioledb.s3_num_workers` plus the previous `max_worker_processes` value.
+To start set it to `orioledb.s3_num_workers` plus the previous `max_worker_processes` value.

 After setting the GUC parameters above restart the postmaster.
-Then all tables and materialized views created `using orioledb` will be synced with S3 bucket.
+Then all tables and materialized views created `using orioledb` will be synced with the S3 bucket.

 ```sql
 CREATE TABLE s3_test